Adopting the most effective leadership style is key to success

 • The Cavalier – this leader is about pleasure-seeking and having fun.
 Can build great relationships and rapport although may result in weak performance.

 • The Martyr – Has a punishing work ethic and will appeal to the guilt in others to extract effort.
-Can eventually lead to burn out and disengagement within the team
+This can eventually lead to burnout and disengagement within the team

-• The Abdicator – sidesteps responsibility and avoids tackling or solving problems.
-Leads to frustrations in the group and ends in low performance.
+• The Abdicator sidesteps responsibility and avoids tackling or solving problems.
+This leads to frustrations in the group and ends in low performance.

 • The Controller – micro-manages and uses command and control.
 Initiative and innovation from team members are low.